024 7668 6690

 Green Tea

 Green tea has been heralded as a ‘super food’ due to the many health benefits attributed to drinking it from helping to prevent serious illnesses to losing weight.
-Studies have also suggested that drinking green tea could help to control periodontal health following on from gum disease.
+While these claims might not be widely backed up by evidence, there is one area where green tea can help.

 Cheese

 Some good news for cheese fans!
-Packed with calcium and protein, eating cheese will help to strengthen the enamel that protects teeth while the act of chewing it again creates saliva that balances acid in the mouth.
+Cheese is packed with calcium and protein, so it can help to strengthen the enamel that protects teeth.
+Cheese will also help to remineralise the teeth, and the act of chewing it will create saliva, which also helps to balance acid in the mouth.

 Leafy greens - good for protecting enamel